|

 Man in his natural state knows not truth.

+It is obvious to anyone who half way observes this world system.
 This world system operates on the senses and the senses cater to image and the eye instead of the ear.

 Truth is simply relative to the world.

-Pilate was not of the "Every one that is of the truth heareth my voice.
+Pilate was not of the "Every one that is of the truth heareth my voice."

 His actions reveal that truth.